guidotognini/express-project/README.md

 - **Contact Storage:** The system offers a robust solution for storing user contact information, making it possible to manage and access contacts with ease.

-- **Enhanced Security:** To ensure the security of user information, the application uses JSON Web Tokens (JWT)-based authentication, as guided in the tutorial.
+- **Enhanced Security:** To ensure the security of user information, the application uses JSON Web Tokens (JWT)-based authentication.

 - **MongoDB Database:** The project integrates with MongoDB, providing a reliable and scalable storage system for user data.

 ## Technologies Used

-- **Node.js and Express:** The application is developed in Node.js, with the Express framework to handle routes and controllers, following the tutorial's instructions.
+- **Node.js and Express:** The application is developed in Node.js, with the Express framework to handle routes and controllers.

-- **MongoDB:** The NoSQL MongoDB database is used to store user contact data, as demonstrated in the tutorial.
+- **MongoDB:** The NoSQL MongoDB database is used to store user contact data.

-- **JSON Web Tokens (JWT):** For secure user authentication, JWT technology is adopted, as explained in the tutorial.
+- **JSON Web Tokens (JWT):** For secure user authentication, JWT technology is adopted.

 ## How to Use